Dev-P-L/Stock_Exchange_Visualizations_in_Python/README.md

 # Stock_Exchange_Visualizations_in_Python

 In this project, I will focus on interactive stock quote visualizations in Python.
 Data have been extracted from Yahoo!
 Finance .
-They relate to the stocks of eight financial institutions over the period starting in 2000.
+They relate to the stocks of eight financial institutions over 2001.

 There are two files in this repository:
 * README.md,